Current events “reshaping” the fresh fruit business

 The current situation means that in some points the prices of fruit and vegetables have to increase at the consumer level to compensate producers who are forced to sell below production costs.

-Freshfel said it was exploring a wide range of solutions to support growers, traders and retailers in an "unprecedentedly complex market environment".
+Freshfel said it was exploring a wide range of solutions to accompany producers, traders and retailers in an “unprecedented complex market environment”.

-“Freshfel Europe is well positioned to reshape the industry's business outlook and provide a new perspective and priorities for the industry in this changing environment,” said Stephan Weist, President of Freshfel Europe.
-“We need to find a new balance that combines competitiveness and financial stability for an essential sector with benefits for the planet and the health of citizens, while maintaining the attractiveness and affordability of products for consumers.
+“Freshfel Europe is well positioned to reshape the business outlook of the sector and provide new perspective and priorities for the sector in this changing environment,” said Stephan Weist, President of Freshfel Europe. «We need to find a new balance that combines competitiveness and financial stability for an essential sector with benefit for the planet and the health of citizens, while maintaining the attractiveness and affordability of products for consumers.

-“This is very challenging, but Freshfel Europe with its members is well positioned to seek tailor-made solutions internally in the supply chain and externally with the European authorities.”
+“This is very challenging, but Freshfel Europe with its members is well positioned to seek tailored solutions internally in the supply chain and externally with European authorities.”